mbglab/TmDesignAI/README.md

 # TmDesignAI
-Intelligent Design of Escherichia coli Terminators
+Intelligent Design of *Escherichia coli* Terminators

-This repository contains two separate models related to E. coli terminator sequences:
+This repository contains two separate models related to *E. coli* terminators:

-1. **Terminator Strength Prediction Model**: A model designed to predict the strength of terminators based on given sequence data.
+1. **Terminator Strength Prediction Model**: A model designed to predict the strength of terminators based on given DNA sequence data.
 2. **Terminator Generation Model**: A model aimed at generating new terminator sequences.

 Each model is stored in its respective directory.